InaccessibleCardinal/t1/README.md

     }
 }
 ```
 In fact, if you're trying to render data with nested objects in one of these tables, you'll *have to do something like this*, otherwise you'll get the **"Objects are not valid React children..."** error.
-Columns with formatters aren't sortable yet.
+Columns with nested object formatters aren't sortable yet.